cysouw/diathesis/text/c09_adverbials.md

 b.
 Ich fahre schnell nach Hause.
 :::

 The situation is more interesting with preverbials.
-First, there are two adjectival preverbials that are not resultatives, namely *los-* and *weiter-*.
-These preverbials have an temporal aspectual interpretation.
-Second, although the addition of a resultative adjectival preverbial regularly leads to a diathesis (see the summary in [@sec:adverbial-resultative-summary]), there also exist a few highly productive patterns in which the addition of a resultative does not trigger a diathesis.
+First, there are two special adjectival preverbials that are not resultatives, namely *los-* ([@sec:adverbial-inchoative-los]) and *weiter-* ([@sec:adverbial-continuative-weiter]).
+Interestingly, these two appear to be the only adjectival preverbials that are not resultatives.
+These non-resultative preverbials have an temporal aspectual interpretation.

+Second, the addition of a resultative preverbial regularly leads to a diathesis (see the summary in [@sec:adverbial-resultative-summary]).
+However there are also two highly productive patterns in which the addition of a resultative does not trigger a diathesis.
+With intransitive verbs an additional reflexive pronoun is needed ([@sec:adverbial-intransitive-resultative]).
+In contrast, with transitive verbs there is no reflexive pronoun.
+With those verbs the addition of a resultative does not have any syntactic repercussions ([@sec:adverbial-transitive-resultative]).

 ### --- Temporal aspect --- {.unnumbered}

 ### *los-* Inchoative (*Inchoativ*) {#sec:adverbial-inchoative-los}

 The preverbial *los-* can be used without any diathesis.
-It then indicates that an activity is starting, i.e. is marks an inchoative aspect, like with *losrennen* 'to start running' [@next a].
-An early discussion of this inchoative aspect is presented by Storch [-@storch1978: 113-126].
-This inchoative *los-* is clearly different from a diathesis marking 'detachment' that is also marked with *los-* [@next b].
-This diathesis is discussed in detail in [@sec:adverbial-antiresultative].
+In that usage *los-* is a preverbial, but it is not a resultative preverbial (cf. [@sec:adverbial-resultative-predicates]).
+As a non-resultative preverbial *los-* indicates that an activity is starting, i.e. it marks an inchoative aspect, like with *losrennen* 'to start running' [@next a].
+An early discussion of this inchoative aspect of *los-* is presented by Storch [-@storch1978: 113-126].

+This inchoative *los-* is clearly different from a diathesis marking 'detachment' that is also marked with *los-* [@next b], as discussed in detail in [@sec:adverbial-antiresultative].
 Diachronically, both uses of the preverbial *los-* are related to an older meaning of the adjective *los*, namely 'free'.
-In contemporary German the adjective *los* basically means 'loose', which is not transparently related anymore to an inchoative meaning.
+In contemporary German the adjective *los* basically means 'loose', which is not transparently related anymore to the inchoative meaning [@next a], only to the detachment meaning [@next b].

 ::: ex
 a.
 Der Junge rennt. \